Shocker (wrestler): Total Nonstop Action Wrestling (2005–2006)

-In April 2005, Shocker joined Total Nonstop Action Wrestling based in Orlando, Florida, around the same time Mexican TNA regular Héctor Garza, who was blocked from entering the United States after steroid problems.
-In one of his early matches with TNA, Shocker unsuccessfully challenged Christopher Daniels for the TNA X Division Championship at TNA's Hard Justice pay-per-view.
-In 2006, TNA made Shocker the captain of Team Mexico, which also included Puma, Magno and Incognito for the 2006 TNA World X Cup Tournament.
-Shocker and Magno defeated the team of Eric Young and Johnny Devine from Team Canada, but in the end the team came in third in the standings after being unsuccessful in the World X Cup finals at TNA's 2006 Sacrifice PPV.
-The tournament final turned out to be Shocker's last match with the company.
+Shocker was scheduled to wrestle Sabin at Unbreakable on September 11, but was pulled from the event due to an AAA booking commitment and was replaced by Petey Williams.
+In early 2006, TNA brought back Shocker as the captain of Team Mexico, which also included Puma, Magno and Incognito, for the 2006 TNA World X Cup Tournament.
+Shocker and Magno defeated Team Canada's Eric Young and Johnny Devine, but in the end, the team came in third in the standings after being unsuccessful in the World X Cup finals at Sacrifice on May 14.